ChartBoost/chartboost-ios-adapter-actions/CONTRIBUTING.md

-# Contributing to Chartboost Mediation iOS Actions
+# Contributing to Chartboost iOS Adapter Actions

-Contributions to the Chartboost Mediation iOS Actions repository are not accepted.
-The repository is provided as-is for usage for usage with the open source Chartboost Mediation Adapter ecosystem.
+Contributions to the Chartboost iOS Adapter Actions repository are not accepted.
+The repository is provided as-is for usage for usage with the open source Chartboost Mediation Adapter and Chartboost Core Adapter ecosystems.